silvansuter/BombChickenGame/README.md

 ## Planned Features

 - Animations for chickens.
-- Restructuring project for better readibility.
+- ~~Restructuring project for better readibility.~~
+- Sounds for ingame and for the main menu.
+- AI that learns to play the game.

 ## Sources